 A common mistake made by amateur golfers is choosing golf clubs that are not suited to their swing speed.
-If you do not match your clubs to you abilities to swing them, it can have an adverse affect on your game.
+If you do not match your clubs to your abilities to swing them, it can have an adverse effect on your game.
 Club factors that should be adjusted based on how fast you swing a club include the shaft flex, torque and the type of shaft.
 By taking the time to find the right clubs for your game, you can best leverage your golf equipment to improve your game.

 Determine your swing speed.
 Many golf retail stores and pro shops can take this measurement.
 Otherwise, the speed can be estimated based on the club that you hit from a distance of 150 yards.
 If you use a 3-iron or wood, your swing speed is probably less than 60 mph; a 4-iron is 60-75 mph; a 5-iron is 75-84 mph; a 6- or 7-iron is 84-93 mph; and an 8- or 9-iron is over 93 mph.

 Determine the shaft flex of your clubs based on your swing speed.
 The shaft flex is representative of how much force is required for the shaft to transfer energy to the golf ball during your swing.
 Ladies flex should be used for a swing speed of less than 60 mph, senior flex for 60-75 mph, regular flex for 75-84 mph, stiff flex for 84-93 mph, and extra-stiff flex for speeds above 93 mph.
 Choosing the wrong shaft flex can lead to hooked, sliced or generally inaccurate shots.